China to Brazil By Air freight, Container ship or Road

 Beijing Capital International Airport to Guarulhos - Governador André Franco Montoro International Airport

-The quickest way to get from China to Brazil by ship will take about 27 days 11h and departs from Yantian (CNYTN) and arrives into Santos (BRSSZ).
-There are vessels departing 1-2 times a week on this route.
-ZIM is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from China to Brazil by ship will take about 28 days 14h and departs from Yantian (CNYTN) and arrives into Rio de Janeiro (BRRIO).
+There are vessels departing every 1-2 weeks on this route.
+PIL is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.